MarMot: Metamorphic Runtime Monitoring of Autonomous Driving Systems: Uncertainty distributions under nominal conditions

+Note that the described approach assumes that the driving model does not maintain some internal state that can change based on the observed inputs.
+In the case of Recurrent Neural Networks (RNNs) \cite{hopfield_neural_1982,rumelhart_learning_1986}, which have memory of the previous inputs, the approach would need to be adapted by saving and restoring the internal state of the models before inference.
+This way, two sets of internal states would be used for the driving model: (1) The state derived from the real (source) inputs, and (2) the state derived from the generated follow-up inputs.

 While these quantitative verdicts can quantify the uncertainty of the DNN under test, some reference must be defined to determine whether a given value is large enough to warrant raising an alarm.
+This reference will differ depending on the monitoring technique and the monitored DNN, and it may even be appropriate to define different references for specific scenarios or tasks that the DNN can perform.
 A common strategy, which we employ in our implementation, is to define a threshold value based on the verdicts observed in nominal driving conditions, such as in (a subset of) the training data for the DNN.
+For instance, the uncertainty scores of some runtime monitors can be fitted into a suitable probability distribution, such that the threshold can be adjusted based on the expected false alarm rate that can be considered acceptable \cite{stocco2020misbehaviour}.
+However, our experiments under nominal conditions showed that, for some of the approaches, the uncertainty distributions could not be modeled with known closed-formula distributions.
+Therefore, in order to have a common threshold-setting method for all the approaches, \tool currently implements a simpler method which consists in using a threshold value proportional to the maximum uncertainty score observed in the training data, as described in Section \ref{sec:Evaluation:Configuration:Thresholds}.

 The uncertainty score computed by an MR may be susceptible to short-term increases for a few frames, which may not be desirable to interpret as an anomalous scenario or system misbehavior.
 Thus, similar to SelfOracle~\cite{stocco2020misbehaviour}, we implement a time-series based analysis \circled{4} in order to smooth uncertainty score spikes and avoid false alarms due to single-frame outliers.
 Specifically, we implement a simple auto-regressive (AR) filter that computes the uncertainty score as a linear combination of past values.
 The following equation describes the computation of the uncertainty score $u_t$ at time $t$ using the last $k$ values: